OCZ shares surge on buyout report

 "I'm hearing the same rumors ...
 I can only say that after the last quarter, when OCZ's cash situation became more challenging, they would be more willing to enter into a deal," FBN Securities analyst Shebly Seyrafi said.

-Fudzilla said Micron Technology Group was also in the running to buy OCZ.
+Fudzilla said Micron Technology Group (MU.O) was also in the running to buy OCZ.

-Shares of Stec Inc, one of the top SSD makers, were up 3.5 percent at $7.64 in mid-day trading on Thursday on the Nasdaq.
+Shares of Stec Inc STEC.O, one of the top SSD makers, were up 3.5 percent at $7.64 in mid-day trading on Thursday on the Nasdaq.

 "It is plausible for Seagate or Micron to buy an SSD company," Benchmark Capital analyst Gary Mobley said.